quynhthuyle/Delivery-Time-Prediction-Project/README.md

 This project focuses on predicting delivery time (ETA – Estimated Time of Arrival) in the food delivery industry using Machine Learning.
 The main goal is to build a system capable of accurately estimating delivery times to optimize logistics operations and enhance customer experience.

+📦 Dataset

+This project uses a public Food Delivery Dataset from Kaggle.
+Food delivery involves restaurants or delivery services bringing food or groceries to customers via cars, bikes, or scooters.
+Because delivery speed directly affects customer satisfaction, the dataset includes key factors such as order details, preparation time, distance, rider info, and customer attributes — providing a solid base for accurate ETA prediction.

 🔍 Features
 -  🧹 Data Preprocessing: Cleans and standardizes the Food Delivery Dataset, removes noise, normalizes time formats, and engineers key features for model training.
 -  📊 Clustering Analysis: Uses algorithms like K-Means to segment orders or customers based on similar characteristics, improving the predictive model’s performance.